-- (iii) procurement of new or different SRAS not previously tested on the Minimum Restart Path; - (iv) a previous System Restart Test was unsuccessful, or a re-test is necessary to confirm the effectiveness of measures implemented to address previously identified issues; - (v) significant changes to NSP or Generator switching sequences covered under SRAS Agreements, local black system procedures or energy support arrangements that impact on the system restart plan; - (vi) significant changes to the system restart plan since any previous test; or - (vii) on reasonable request by a TNSP. - (b) The existence of any of the conditions listed in paragraph (a) does not require the conduct of a System Restart Test.
+- (iii) procurement of new or different SRAS not previously tested on the Minimum Restart Path; - (iv) a previous System Restart Test was unsuccessful, or a re-test is necessary to confirm the effectiveness of measures implemented to address previously identified issues; - significant changes to NSP or Generator switching sequences covered under SRAS Agreements, local black system procedures or energy support arrangements that impact on the system restart plan; - (vi) significant changes to the system restart plan since any previous test; or - (vii) on reasonable request by a TNSP. - (b) The existence of any of the conditions listed in paragraph (a) does not require the conduct of a System Restart Test.
 AEMO will consider all relevant circumstances to determine whether (and the extent to which) testing is reasonable and prudent.
-In particular, a System Restart Test will only be initiated following modelling and assessment of any relevant changes indicating a potential adverse impact on the system restart plan and power system security. - (c) A System Restart Test will be planned and conducted in accordance with NER clause 4.3.6.
-All Restart Test Participants are expected to understand and comply with their obligations under that clause. - (d) AEMO must consult any Registered Participants (other than Restart Test Participants) identified bywhere AEMO whose identifies that the ability to physically operate their facilities may be directly and materially adversely affected by a proposed System Restart Test.
+In particular, a System Restart Test will only be initiated following modelling and assessment of any relevant changes indicating a potential adverse impact on the system restart plan and power system security.

+- (c) A System Restart Test will be planned and conducted in accordance with NER clause 4.3.6.
+All Restart Test Participants are expected to understand and comply with their obligations under that clause. - (d) AEMO must consult any Registered Participants (other than Restart Test Participants) identified by AEMO whose facilities may be materially adversely affected by a proposed System Restart Test.
 AEMO will consider any reasonable requirements of those Registered Participants before approving the test program.